srele96/sk-experiments/README.md

-# My personal experiments
+# Collection of research

-This repository is collection of research I find interesting
+This repository is collection of topics I have researched because I found them interesting.

 ## Migration to monorepo